apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mongodb/migration/migration-kbcli.md

 Make sure both the source and sink account meet the following permissions.

-* The source account
-  The read permission of the repository to be migrated, admin, and local.
+* The source account: The read permission of the repository to be migrated, admin, and local.
-* The sink account
-  The read and write permission of the repository to be migrated and the read permission of admin and local.
+* The sink account: The read and write permission of the repository to be migrated, and the read permission of admin and local.

 ### Prepare data sampling